vuejs/vue-router/docs/pipeline/data.md

   - If we wait for the data to be fetched before displaying the new component, the user will feel like the interface is "stuck" for a split second before the view switches.

   - Instead, we can react to user input instantly and start switching the view, while displaying the new component with a "loading" state.
 If we have a CSS transition in between, the animation time can overlap nicely with the data wait time.

+With that said, if you still wish to wait until data is loaded before switching the view, you can add **`waitForData: true`** inside your component's `route` option.

 ### Examples